GabeScott/standard-works-vault/General Conference/2023 October - For the Sake of Your Posterity.md

 # For the Sake of Your Posterity

-*By Carlos A. Godoy - Of the Presidency of the Seventy*
+By Elder Carlos A. Godoy - *Of the Presidency of the Seventy*

 *Given in the October session of the 2023 General Conference*

+>*Don’t be the weak link in this beautiful chain of faith you started, or you received, as a legacy.
+Be the strong one.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2023/10/14godoy?lang=eng)